 Activity trackers are popular these days, and there's no bigger brand in the space than Fitbit.
-While activity trackers are mainly used by adults, there's a growing number of them designed just for kids along with models that are suitable for older kids to wear.
+While activity trackers are mainly used by adults, a growing number of them are designed just for kids, along with models that are suitable for older kids to wear.
 The newest model for young ones is the Fitbit Ace 3, which offers some simple yet meaningful updates over the previous-generation Ace 2, making it the best kids Fitbit you can get.
 But depending on how it will be used, there are other Fitbits worth considering, too.

-Best Overall: Fitbit Ace 3
+Best overall: Fitbit Ace 3